From packing groceries to picking produce – we need your help!

 Volunteers established the food bank in 1965 and they have been the foundation of our success ever since.
 There is an ever present awareness to serve those in need, in the spirit of neighbor helping neighbor.
 In 2010, volunteers dedicated 38,796 hours of service.

 The best way for individuals to start is to attend a Volunteer Orientation and Tour which is offered monthly at our warehouse.
-Please visit our events page or call to find out when the next one will be held.
+Please call to find out when the next one will be held.
 If you would like to volunteer for a specific event or for a short time please contact us with the particulars.
 Call (360) 352-8597 ext.
-103 or Email us at email@example.com
+107 or Email us at email@example.com

 Volunteering at the Food Bank